lahaiv/code-challenge/README.md

 ### Behavior

-- Clicking Search calls `/api/search`
+- Clicking Search runs your `searchListings` function against the imported JSON
 - Render results using Cards showing:
   - listing name
   - nightly price
   - number of nights
   - total price

 ### UI States (Required)

-- Loading state (e.g. "Searching…")
+- Loading state (e.g. "Searching…") — even a short artificial delay is fine if it helps demonstrate the state
 - Empty state ("No results found")
-- Error state (display API error message)
+- Error state (display the validation error message)

 Styling beyond shadcn defaults is not required.

+---

 ## Deliverables

 1. A working app
 2. A short update to this `README.md` including:
    - any assumptions you made
-    - 2–3 bullets describing what you would improve or add with more time (scaling, data modeling, caching, etc.)
+   - 2–3 bullets describing what you would improve or add with more time (e.g. real API layer, pagination, caching, date range UX, etc.)

 ## Timebox Guidance

 This exercise is designed to take **30–45 minutes**.
 Please do not over-engineer.